bluepylons/Boston/Boston - Current design/CNC version/README-S1-DB.md

 Virtually all metals (aluminum, brass, steel, titanium, etc.) can be cut using a powerful laser, as well as certain plastics (POM and PP).
 This will usually be the most cost-effective option for a metal, POM, or PP plate.
 To get a plate cut, you want to use the DXF (.dxf) file.
 Units are in mm.

 [Sendcutsend](https://sendcutsend.com/) in the US and [Laserboost](https://www.laserboost.com/) in the EU are popular laser cutting services.
 Many Chinese CNC machine shops, including popular keyboard manufactuerers like Gaojie and Dadesin also offer laser cutting if you want them to make your plate for you as well.

+For the hotswap plate, some laser-cutting services offer countersinking.
+They may either offer it through their web interface, or you may have to manually request it.
+Attach the countersinking instructions for the respective plate file.

 #### Waterjet cutting
 This is rarely used for keyboard plates as it's not as cost effective as laser-cutting, but is also an option as well if you have access to one.
 This uses the same DXF (.dxf) file.